BroadbandForum/obbaa/docs/using/mda/index.md

-To assist in maintaining the Device Adapters in the BAA layer, this section describes commands that can assist in monitoring the library of the Device Adapters, including finding out what:
+To assist in maintaining the Device Adapters in the BAA layer, this section describes commands that can assist in monitoring the library of the Device Adapters, including finding out:

--   Device Adapters exist and their corresponding attributes of the Device Adapter
+-   What Device Adapters exist and their corresponding attributes of the Device Adapter

+-	How well a Device Adapter conforms to the standard YANG modules for the device

--   YANG modules are associated with a Device Adapter
+-   What YANG modules are associated with a Device Adapter

--   YANG modules used by a device
+-   What YANG modules used by a device

 Looking up Information Associated with Device Adapters
 -------------------------------------------